iotaledger/susee-streams-poc/susee-node/README.md

 ## About

-This folder contains resources to run single *SUSEE Node* instance and redundant *SUSEE Node* setups.
+This folder contains resources to set up and run a single *SUSEE Node* instance, a *Primary+Secondary SUSEE-Node Setup* and how to maintain *SUSEE Nodes*.

 A *SUSEE Node* provides all web services needed to run the *SUSEE Streams POC* and send *Sensor*